BOARD OF DIRECTORS

 The Elberta Labor Heritage Center was founded in December 2021 by a group of people that love Elberta and want to help preserve her history and heritage.
 If you love Elberta too, we hope you’ll join us!

-Dave fell in love with Elberta and her history when he bought the old railroad boarding house in the Fall of 2019.
+Dave fell in love with Elberta and her history when he bought the old railroad boarding house in the Village of Elberta in the Fall of 2019.
 He fell in love with radio when he was a board op in college.
-He booked a punk club in Michigan, worked as a shipping clerk for Alligator Records in Chicago, deejayed at Phyllis’s Musical Inn, owned and ran Leo’s Lunch Room and started a video production company before moving to Florida to take care of his grandmother.
-He taught film at Manatee Community College, co-founded WSLR+Fogartyville in Sarasota, Florida.
+He booked a punk club in Michigan, before moving to Chicago where he worked as a shipping clerk for Alligator Records, deejayed at Phyllis’s Musical Inn, owned and ran Leo’s Lunch Room and started a video production company before moving to Florida to take care of his grandmother.
+He taught film at Manatee Community College and co-founded and ran the nonprofit organization WSLR+Fogartyville in Sarasota, Florida for 20 years (a community radio station and community performance space).

 Current track